Redarchy/Patterns/README.md

 # Patterns
-A personal implementations on common design patterns.
+A personal practice on implementations of common design patterns.